What are the best oil ETFs to watch?

 ETCs, on the other hand, use a debt instrument underwritten by a bank to track the price of one or more commodities.
 They use their holdings as collateral for the debt instrument.
 This makes them similar to exchange traded notes (ETNs).

 There are lots of reasons for investing in oil ETFs.
 Perhaps the most popular, though, is that it’s a more straightforward method of getting exposure to movements in oil prices than futures trading.

 The vast majority of crude is bought and sold via futures.
 As well as being used by producers and refiners, futures exchanges are made up of thousands of speculators who try to profit from trading oil contracts – with no intention of taking delivery.

 Futures exchanges have strict rules about who can trade on them, so they’re off limits to most retail traders.
 Even if you’re able to take part, it can be risky.
 In April 2020, futures traders sent the price of oil contracts briefly into the negative as they scrambled to sell before their contracts expired, which would have forced them to take ownership of thousands of barrels.

-To buy and sell oil ETFs, you only need to open an account with a share dealing provider.
+To buy and sell oil ETFs, you only need to open an account with a share trading provider.
 There are no rules about who can invest, and there are no expiry dates involved.

-Opening a share dealing account with IG takes minutes, and gives you access to thousands of global stocks and ETFs.
+Opening a share trading account with IG takes minutes, and gives you access to thousands of global stocks and ETFs.

 How else can I trade oil?

 ETFs aren’t the only way of getting exposure to commodities, however.
-Derivatives such as CFDs and spread bets enable you to trade directly on the price movements of commodities – including Brent, WTI, natural gas and more – as well as stocks, indices and currencies.
-You can even use spread bets and CFDs to short oil prices to profit when the commodity’s in a bear market.
+Derivatives such as CFDs enable you to trade directly on the price movements of commodities – including Brent, WTI, natural gas and more – as well as stocks, indices and currencies.
+You can even use CFDs to short oil prices to profit when the commodity’s in a bear market.